-California mudslides spur evacuation terminology changes
+No more 'voluntary' evacuations in area of California slide

-SANTA BARBARA, Calif. – Emergency authorities in Southern California are eliminating the word "voluntary" from language used in evacuation orders following the devastating mudslides that struck last month.
+SANTA BARBARA, Calif. – Emergency authorities in a Southern California county are eliminating the word "voluntary" from language used in evacuation orders following the devastating mudslides that struck last month.

 Santa Barbara County officials said Thursday that the new terminology will be "pre-evacuation advisory," ''recommended evacuation warning" and "mandatory evacuation order."